Mehak164/multi-tenant-ecommerce/README.md

   Email: mehaktaj8709@gmail.com

 - Final Note
-This project implements all assessment requirements using Django, DRF, and JWT Authentication.
+This project implements all assessment requirements using Django, DRF,JWT Authentication and Deployment.
 Each tenant (store) operates independently and user roles control access securely.

 For AskMeIdentity Backend Developer Assessment – 2025